Logo courtesy of Portland Indigenous Marketplace

 Here is the list of upcoming Portland Indigenous Marketplace events:

-The event is free to attend and family friendly.
+Events are free to attend and family friendly.
 For more information, visit the marketplace’s website.

 You may also like: